dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 * Now if you try to launch virtual machine instances they will work.

-**Note :** This is for SandBoxing purposes only.
+**Note :** This is for Sand Boxing purposes only.
 Ideal for learning and testing, checking out OpenStack.
 If you want proper working you must have physical machines working.

-10. Launch OpenStack Horizon Dashboard
+8. Launch OpenStack Horizon Dashboard
 ==============
 Open browser on your Host Machine and paste the following link http://192.168.100.51/horizon and you should see login page.

 .. image:: https://raw.github.com/dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/VirtualBox/Images/ScreenShots/4.Final%20Step/Final.png

-11. Word Of Advice.
+9. Word Of Advice.
 ==============

 * On any condition do not restart - shutdown your VM's, just Save the machine state.
 * Try not to modify virtual machines LAN card's mac address, it will requrie you to modify your network interfaces page.

-12. Licensing
+10. Licensing
 ============

-OpenStack Grizzly VM SandBox Guide by Pranav Salunke is licensed under a Creative Commons Attribution 3.0 Unported License.
+OpenStack Grizzly VM Sand Box Guide by Pranav Salunke is licensed under a Creative Commons Attribution 3.0 Unported License.

 .. image:: http://i.imgur.com/4XWrp.png
 To view a copy of this license, visit [ http://creativecommons.org/licenses/by/3.0/deed.en_US ].

-13. Contacts
+11. Contacts
 ===========

 Pranav Salunke: pps.pranav@gmail.com
 Bilel Msekni: bilel.msekni@telecom-sudparis.eu

-14. Acknowledgment
+12. Acknowledgment
 =================

 This work has been supported by: